 Policy Reference

-Complete policy schema for controlling file, network, command, signal, and registry access.
+Deterministic policy schema for controlling file, network, command, signal, registry, and package access at the execution layer.

 Policy Model#